fancellu/minesweepercogent/README.md

 # Minesweeper Game

-A command-line implementation of the classic Minesweeper game written in Go.
+A GUI implementation of the classic Minesweeper game written in Go.
 Using Cogent Core

 ## Description